CSE 594: Combinatorial and Graph Algorithms

 Phone: 645-3180 x 160

-upon if time allows.
-We shall spend roughly a third of the semester on
+We shall spend roughly one half of the semester on each topic.
+We shall

-The textbook is meant mostly to be a reference.
+The textbook is meant mostly for references.
 We shall cover many topics

 not covered in the texts.
 Appropriate lecture notes shall be given.

-This course is mathematical in nature.
-One aim is
+This course is highly mathematical in nature.
+One aim is for students

-for students to be able to formulate practical problems mathematically,
+to be able to formulate a practical problems mathematically, and find

 - Grasp the essential ideas of graph theory, linear programming, approximation